 After the jack has been thrown, either team may challenge the validity of the jack at any time until it (the team) has thrown its first boule.
 After a team has thrown its first boule, it no longer has the right to challenge the jack.
 Neither team may challenge the jack after the jack has been measured and shown to be valid.
 A team that manually places the jack may not challenge it.

 Some players like to throw the jack and the first boule so quickly that the opposing team has no time to raise a challenge.
 The Challenge Rule allows the opposing team to challenge the jack even after the first boule has been thrown.

 There are a number of questions that come up about the Challenge Rule.

 Q1: Can team B challenge the jack after verbally accepting it?

-Currently the FIPJP rules do not recognize any way to verbally accept the jack.
-So when the captain of team B says “It looks good to me,” according to the FIPJP rules he is merely expressing his personal opinion; he is not waiving his team’s right to challenge the jack.
+Answer: YES, team B still has the right to challenge the jack.
+The FIPJP rules do not recognize any way to verbally accept the jack, so (according to the FIPJP rules) when the captain of team B says “It looks good to me,” he is merely expressing his personal opinion; he is not waiving his team’s right to challenge the jack.